-The pension valuation showed a slight improvement in the surplus, on an IAS 19 basis, to £6.8 million.
+The pension valuation showed a slight reduction in the surplus, on an IAS 19 basis, to £6.7 million.
 This continues not to be recognised on the balance sheet due to the restriction of recognition of assets.

-Overall the group returned a profit before taxation of £23.1 million for the year.
-This includes a £0.3 million credit in respect of the defined benefit pension schemes (as set out in note 6) in accordance with IAS 19; £0.7 million credit for Icelandic bank receipts and £1 million credit following the settlement of an historic creditor position.
+Overall the group returned a profit before taxation of £19.2 million (2012 - £23.0 million) for the year.
+This includes a £0.1 million credit in respect of the defined benefit pension schemes (as set out in note 6) in accordance with IAS 19 and £0.15 million credit for Icelandic bank receipts.

-The directors are recommending a final dividend that will be paid in August which, with the interim dividend paid in January, will result in the return of £5.1 million to shareholders.
+The directors are recommending a final dividend that will be paid in August which, with the interim dividend paid in January, will result in the return of £5.4 million to shareholders.